meikaykam/ai-case-study/README.md

 ## Results

 **What has been the business impact of this company so far?**
 > Envision glasses have made a positive impact on the blind and visually impaired community.
 It's obvious that the blind and visually impaired are unable to complete simple tasks on their own.
-Envision glasses gives the blind and visually impaired ability to go about their day and complete simple tasks like read a line of text with speed and ease.
-The glasses also allow users to accomplish difficult tasks like assembling a tv or painting the bedroom walls with just a call that is tapped into the camera on the glasses.
+Envision glasses gives the blind and visually impaired the ability to go about their day and complete simple tasks like reading a line of text with speed and ease.
+The glasses also allow users to accomplish difficult tasks like assembling a TV or painting the bedroom walls with just a call that is tapped into the camera on the glasses.

 **What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?**
 > * How often do their users request an Aira agent?